eidheim/Simple-Web-Server/README.md

 For HTTPS: OpenSSL libraries from https://www.openssl.org are required.

-Will update to use C++17 networking instead in the future when it is supported by g++.

 ### Compile and run

 Compile with a C++11 compiler supporting regex (for instance g++ 4.9):